bianca9901/cheers-quiz/README.md

 To make the code for the box-shadow I used [Css Matic](https://www.cssmatic.com/box-shadow)

-I used [Digital Colour Meter](https://support.apple.com/sv-se/guide/digital-color-meter/welcome/mac) for the screenshot of the colors in my website that I demonstrated in this README.md
+I used [Digital Color Meter](https://support.apple.com/sv-se/guide/digital-color-meter/welcome/mac) for the screenshot of the colors in my website that I demonstrated in this README.md

 ---